 Gently blot your paper with your paper towel immediately when this intermixing starts happening in order to prevent it from expanding more.
 Allow it to dry completely.

 If the mistake is small and the color left behind is faint, chances are you will be able to add more definition to the area with subsequent layers once it's dry.

 Mistake #4: Creating muddy colors

 The very best thing you can do in order to avoid muddy colors to begin with, is to take time to test and experiment how the pigments you're planning to use mix together.
 Before starting to paint, give thought to the color palette needed for your composition.
-Pinpoint the exact colors you will be using, and keep your palette limited (3-5 colors usually works for me).
+Plan the exact colors you'll be using, and keep your palette limited (5-6 colors usually works for me).

 In the third class of my free Watercolor for the Total Beginner Mini-Course, I walk you through several color mixing exercises, which you'll find extremely useful!

 *Don't mix more than 3 different colors together, unless you know what you're doing.

 How to fix this: